List of awards and nominations received by Celeste Buckingham: E2 Music Awards

-The Evropa 2 in Czech Republic, or rather Europa 2 Music Awards in Slovakia were originally established by CZ contemporary hit radio Evropa 2 in March 2013.
-The following year a SK sister station transcribed as Europa 2, joined the project in addition.
+The Evropa 2 in Czech Republic, or rather Europa 2 Music Awards in Slovakia, were originally established by CZ contemporary hit radio Evropa 2 in March 2013.
+The following year a SK sister station transcribed as Europa 2, addtionally joined the project.
 The awards are given overall in eleven categories, divided per domestic and international artists with exception of the New Artist of the Year category, which is collective.
 While the winners are voted by radio listeners online, the annual ceremony is permitted live by both involved radios.
 Buckingham has been nominated five times.